US Coast Guard Approved Personal Flotation Devices for Proper Water Safety

 These come in all sorts of designs, gender, and characters - great ways to entice kids to wear them!

 There are similar devices being sold without the USCG approval for a little cheaper than the USCG approved brands.
 Please spend the extra few dollars for the right product.

 DROWNING IS THE 2ND LEADING CAUSE OF DEATH IN CHILDREN AGES 1-14 SURPASSED ONLY BY MOTOR VEHICLE ACCIDENTS

 The USA Swimming Federation now recommends all children take swimming lessons and has a lesson finder on their website.
 The American Red Cross has long been teaching lessons and has the triage of water smarts, swimming skills, and helping others as their focus.

 A local organization I advocate here in Texas is working to make bodies of water safer as Texas has the highest child drowning rate in the country.
 Their mantra is "lifeguardyourchild."

 Please research any of these organizations as they have much safety information on their websites that may help you gain knowledge and keep your family safe.

 There Is No Guarantee - Constant Supervision is Necessary

 On all of these PFDs, there is a lot of printed information.
 In that information there is no guarantee of protection of life.
-This depends on supervision, proper use, good decision making, and wearing a PFD.
+This depends on constant supervision (with adult eyes on the child and no phone in hands), proper use, good decision making, and wearing a PFD.
 These things combined give you a very good chance at being safe in a body of water.

 Please consider arming your family with this layer of protection when you are around or in water.